sakshamgupta1074/globalmcphackathon-trinity/README.md

-# Streamlit Agentic Chatbot
+# Flask Agentic Chatbot

-This project is a **Streamlit app** that provides an interactive chatbot interface for users.
+This project is a **Flask app** that provides an interactive chatbot interface for users.
 Behind the scenes, it connects with an **agentic workflow** that powers the chatbot’s reasoning and responses.

 ## Features
-- Chat-like interface powered by Streamlit
+- Chat-like interface powered by Flask
 - Agentic workflow backend for dynamic chatbot responses
 - Azure OpenAI integration via environment configuration